Castelnuovo-Mumford regularity bounds for singular surfaces: Abstract

 \section{Abstract}

-We first give a regularity bound for a dimension zero scheme by using its Loewy length.
-Then we bound the regularity of a curve allowing embedded or isolated point components in terms of its arithmetic degree.
-Finally, we verify the Eisenbud-Goto conjecture in the case of a normal surface with rational, Gorenstein elliptic and log canonical singularities.
+We prove the regularity conjecture, namely Eisenbud-Goto conjecture, for a normal surface with rational, Gorenstein elliptic and log canonical singularities.
+Along the way, we bound the regularity for a dimension zero scheme by its Loewy length and for a curve allowing embedded or isolated point components by its arithmetic degree.